vlayer-xyz/vlayer/book/src/advanced/prover-global-variables.md

 It is recommended to set `setBlock` to a specific block before making assertions.

-Regarding `block.chainId`, initially is set to the settlement chain ID, as specified in the JSON RPC call.
-Later, it can be changed using the setChain() function.
+Regarding `block.chainId`, initially it is set to the settlement chain ID, as specified in the JSON RPC call.
+Later, it can be changed using the `setChain()` function.

 ## Hashes of Older Blocks
 The `blockhash(uint blockNumber)` function returns the hash for the given `blockNumber`, but it only works for the 256 most recent blocks.
 Any block number outside this range returns 0.